An Inertial Newton Algorithm for Deep Learning: Experiments

 \section{Experiments}

-In this section we first discuss the role and influence of the hyper-parameters of INDIAN using the 2D example given in Figure~\ref{fig::rosenbrockexp}.
-We then compare INDIAN with SGD, ADAGRAD and ADAM on deep learning problems for image recognition.
+In this section we first discuss the role and influence of the hyper-parameters of INNA using the 2D example given in Figure~\ref{fig::rosenbrockexp}.
+We then compare INNA with SGD, ADAGRAD and ADAM on deep learning problems for image recognition.